DDA parks can now be booked for art and culture events: Urban body | Science-Environment

 Also, last October, the DDA had relaxed the norms for adopting a DDA park to encourage public participation in promoting greenery in Delhi.

-According to the DDA's Adoption of Park Policy 2019, only parks with area larger than three acres are made available for adoption by various agencies for maintenance.
+According to the DDA's Adoption of Park Policy 2019, only parks with areas larger than three acres are made available for adoption by various agencies for maintenance.

 ''This criteria has been amended and now Public Sector Undertakings, authorities/boards constituted under the government, residents welfare association duly registered under the Societies Registration Act 1860 or DDA Management and Disposal of Housing Estates Regulations, 1968 can adopt parks of any size,'' the DDA had then said.